preet18/AlgoNotes/Tree/Construct Binary Tree from Preorder and Inorder Traversal.md

 [Construct Binary Tree from Preorder and Inorder Traversal](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/)

+T.C = O(N^2) As we are searching each value of preorder in inorder array.
+S.C = O(N) Stack memory for recursion .

+You can improve the time complexity to linear by introducing a hashmap to the same solution.

 ``` Java
 public TreeNode buildTree(int[] preorder, int[] inorder) {
     return helper(0, 0, inorder.length - 1, preorder, inorder);